 There is no force or coercion.

 Gone are the days of pushing an animal into place or using aversives such as check chains, prong collars and other barbaric equipment.
-If you are told to use any old-school methods – say NO to force and join a training school that works with the latest scientific information as listed above.
+If you are told to use any old-school methods – say NO to force and join a training organisation that works with the latest scientific information as listed above.

-Only you can make the difference to your pet in training.
+Only you can make the difference to your pet in training!

 - SOFT treats (See Below for full explanation)